Jana is a frugal DIY addict who is always testing fitness and work-from-home ideas as well as natural health tips for both humans and pets.

-Snap a Double
+1. Snap a Double

 This technique is effective because emotions fade faster towards an image than the real thing.
 When ready, simply delete the photo.

-Gather Memories in a Book
+2. Gather Memories in a Book

 Would You Like Some of This Clutter?

-Treat Yourself Like a Dog
+4. Treat Yourself Like a Dog

-Desensitize the Nostalgia
+5. Desensitize the Nostalgia

 When you decide you are better off without it, another powerful technique is to desensitize yourself towards the object.
 Luckily, this process takes minimal effort and happens almost by itself.
 The only thing required of you is to keep the item close - on your desk, the kitchen counter or if it's small enough; inside a pocket or purse.
 Since it serves no real purpose, the object will get in the way or become boring.
 Nostalgia dissolves in the presence of irritation or lack of novelty.

 Shaming and resistance could stall your progress but only if you let your inner critic agree.
 This step is not a pep talk - it's necessary for effective decluttering.
 For most of us who must divorce our favourite useless thing, the moment negative feelings arise, procrastination follows.
 Stay focused on your reasons and don't let anybody rush or slow you down.
-Progress at your own pace.
+Move forward at your own pace.

-Choose the Hour
+7. Choose the Hour

 Actually, ten minutes a day is fine, especially when times are busy.